 Maintaining Soccer Fitness at Home

-As we adjust to our new reality to slow the spread of Coronavirus, MIFC is still here to play our part in helping the community thrive.
+As we work to slow the spread of Coronavirus, MIFC is still here to play our part in helping the community thrive.
 As a matter of policy, MIFC supports the social distancing and other initiatives that have come from the Governor's office.

 MIFC focuses on developing the whole player, both mental and physical.
 We strive to develop players first and foremost with high soccer IQ.
 With that in mind, our focus during this time will be to provide ideas to maintain "football fitness" - which is the quantity (the number of actions a player can take during a game) and quality (decision making and speed of executing those decisions) of actions over the course of a match.
 During 'normal' times, we train tactics, communication, decision making, and execution of decision holistically and in the context of actual game situations.
 Individual training doesn't hurt, but it's incomplete to be 'game fit.'